jiannywang/IGAsForSynPMS/README.md

 # IGAsForSynPMS
-The java source for testing some iterated greedy algorithms for synchronous parallel machine scheduling
+The java source of testing some iterated greedy algorithms for synchronous parallel machine scheduling to minimize total tardiness.